 Design, nature, culture and food

 In Artipelag’s Design shop you can find design items and ceramics.
 The near one kilometres long boardwalk at Artipelag offer wonderful nature walks and is specially adapted for wheelchairs and strollers.
 Artipelag has a well renowned Patisserie and Café and a large terrace with a wonderful view overlooking Baggensfjärden.
 Here you can enjoy pastries and bread, hot food, sandwiches, salads and of course coffee, tea and other beverages, including beer and wine.
 Artipelag Restaurant, on the top floor, serves a delicious summer buffet (starting in June).
 Moreover, Artipelag offers concerts, activities for children, architecture and other types of cultural experiences.
-More information about the museum and opening hours on Artipelag’s home page.
+More information about the museum, opening hours, and entrance tickets is available at Artipelag’s home page.

 Art exhibitions at Artipelag 2023